A Critical Look at "Dr." Robert Young's

-I can't judge the extent and quality of Young's undergraduate education in biology.
-However, the rest of his training is smoke and mirrors.
+A recent article stated that Young took only one undergraduate course in biology and did not graduate from the University of Utah .
+The rest of his "training" is smoke and mirrors.
 Robert Bradford, who was convicted of laetrile smuggling in the 1970s, was not even a college graduate.
 His alleged "doctoral degrees"—two of them—were acquired from credential mills.
 For nearly 30 years, he operated a network of enterprises that included a Mexican clinic that offered quack treatments, a company that marketed dubious drugs and dietary supplements, a "research institute" that did no significant research, and a nonaccredited "medical school" that operated for about five years .
 In 2011, Bradford, his wife, and their company (American Biologics, doing busines as C.R.B., Inc) were convicted of conspiring to violate federal food and drug laws and defraud individuals seeking medical care.
-The indictment states that he marketed bogus Lyme disease products and a microscope system that was falsely claimed to diagnose the disease .
+The indictment stated that he marketed bogus Lyme disease products and a microscope system that was falsely claimed to diagnose the disease .

 Clayton College of Natural Health was a nonaccredited correspondence school that advocated unscientific and quack methods .
 Its requirements for graduation were minuscule compared to those for accredited colleges and universities that train health professionals.
 It closed in 2010 after Alabama began requiring accreditation for license renewal.
 Moreover, no correspondence school can prepare students to give competent health advice to clients because that requires years of clinical experience under expert supervision.
 Young's connections with Clayton and Bradford reflect extremely poor judgment.

-In addition to writing, Young operates retreats and markets herbal and dietary supplements, many of which are his own brand ("Young pHorever").
+In addition to writing, Young has operated retreats and marketed herbal and dietary supplements, many of which are his own brand ("Young pHorever").
 The supplements are marketed by him directly and through a multilevel company called InnerLight, which he founded.
-According to his Web site:
+In 2010, his Web site stated:

 The Youngs supplements . . . literally bring new energy to each cell directly.
 It's a big idea that begins with the tiniest of particles—the particles called colloids.
 Since colloids are so small, it is easy for our cells to absorb vitamins and minerals introduced at this size.
 Knowing this, the pH Miracle begins by breaking basic nutrient elements into billions of colloidal particles.
 Then, unlike any other supplement provider, we ensure these colloids remain individually separated through a proprietary process called Micro-Ionization™.